radhaKannan/Ticket-Service/README.md

 ### Run the application
 The jar is built and packaged and located in the target folder.

-The executable java file is the App.java that creates an instance of the TicketServiceImplementation and facilitates its simulation by interacting with the user.
+The executable java file is the App.java, a single threaded simulation of the TicketServiceImplementation to test the functionality of the application by interacting with the user.
 ### Expected Output
 ```
 Enter the number of rows in the venue: 3